 Do you want to invest?

-Though the Provincia has a thriving economy, and several Spanish industries established their headquarters on this Provincia, such as agriculture, ceramic, furniture production, shoe fabrics, fishing, textile, and several fabrics owned by multinational companies on the Chemicals sector.
+Though the province has a thriving economy, several Spanish industries established their headquarters there, such as agriculture, ceramic, furniture production, shoe fabrics, fishing, textile, and several fabrics owned by multinational companies in the Chemicals sector.

 This means that an investment in the area is not something completely crazy, but we do believe that investing in real estate in this place might not be the best idea, especially having the city of Valencia so close.
 On the other side, you could find bargains and the proximity of Valencia gives it some value.

 That being said, if you’d like to get some lands and own a farm, or buy properties in the capital and hope for some earnings, you are in your right to invest.
 But if your main interest is an investment, in our mind, there could be other places with much more potential and lower risk.

 Check the real estate price evolution for Castellón since 1995

 Have a look at our detailed quarterly report on the Castellón property market and the Costa del Azahar property market.